w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.4.1 Bypass Blocks to non-web documents and non-web software

-This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.1](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks#intent), replacing “on multiple web pages” with “in multiple non-web documents in a set of non-web documents, or in multiple software programs in a set of software programs” to explicitly state that the multiple documents (or software programs) are part of a set rather than any two documents or pieces of software.
+This applies directly as written and described in [Intent from Understanding Success Criterion 2.4.1](https://www.w3.org/WAI/WCAG22/Understanding/bypass-blocks#intent), replacing “on multiple web pages” with “in multiple non-web documents in a set of non-web documents, or in multiple non-web software programs in a set of non-web software programs” to explicitly state that the multiple documents (or software programs) are part of a set rather than any two documents or pieces of software.

 With these substitutions, this success criterion would read: